dclutr/TMts/README.txt

 ==============

 Edit agendas using plaintext.
 No option to save.
-Hope your browser has a good screenshot tool
+Hope your browser or operating system has a good screenshot tool

 Edit |> View
 -------------